 Is your child interested in yoga?
-Would they like to join a local Kids Yoga Club?
+Would they like to join a Yoga for Kids Class?
 Here at Club Hub, our directory is filled with thousands of Kids Yoga Classes, so we have spoken to a few providers to tell us a bit more about the benefits of yoga classes for kids.

 Yoga is a fantastic form of exercise, but it is far more than just stretching.
 It can be an excellent form of relaxation for children, guiding them through controlled breathing, clearing your mind and focusing on your body.